 I have the 400ml, which is, to my knowledge, only released at Christmas, so while that size isn’t available, the oil is available in 200ml all year round as it is part of their permanent range.

-I was a big advocate of using coconut oil to remove my make-up at one time, but because it’s highly comedogenic I decided to stop using it, thus ensued the hunt for a new cleansing oil.
+I was a fan of using coconut oil to remove my makeup at one time but because it’s highly comedogenic I decided to stop using it.
+Thus ensued the hunt for a new cleansing oil.

-I was quite overwhelmed with the choice on the market for an oil because there are so many, at Christmas I was given a Bobbi Brown set which contained the 200ml.
+There is quite a lot of cleansing oils on the market and I found the choice overwhelming.
+At Christmas I was kindly gifted a Bobbi Brown set which contained a 200ml size.
 It became an instant favourite of mine.
 I just love it.

-Sometimes I’ll use this all over and while it’s still on my skin I will grab some of my facial scrub and use that on my cheeks and I find the combination of them both leave my skin looking and feeling great and radiant.
+Sometimes I’ll use this all over and while it’s still on my skin I will grab some of my facial scrub and the combination of them both leave my skin looking and feeling great and radiant.

-If I am removing make-up I like to use one pump and gently massage it around my skin and use a muslin cloth or cotton pads to remove it.
+For removing makeup I like to use one pump and gently massage it around my skin and use a muslin cloth or cotton pads to remove it.

-If I’m just cleansing my skin but not removing make-up then ½ a pump is enough for me, and again, I use a soft cloth or cotton pads to remove it.
-If I’m using it in the shower, I will generally lather up some of my facial wash and use that to rinse away the oil.
+If I’m just cleansing my skin but not removing make-up then ½ a pump is enough for me.
+When I use it in the shower I lather up my facial wash to rinse off any residue.

-I particularly like this for using around my eye area because it doesn’t sting my eyes and doesn’t leave a film like some oils do.
+It doesn’t my eyes or leave a film like some oils do.

 Have you tried this oil?
 Did you like it?
 What oils do you recommend?